peterjlambert/vcyork-11ty/src/posts/no-chaingang-2020.md

 ---
 layout: layouts/post.njk
-title: COVID-19 No Chaingang 2020
+title: COVID-19 - Chaingang 2020 is CANCELLED
 metaDesc: >-
   Next Tuesday would normally be the start of chaingang season.
 DO NOT GO TO CHAINGANG.
 date: 2020-03-23T12:15:00.061Z